 Weekly progress emails are provided the last day of the week with the exception of the week prior to parent/teacher conference days.
 Questions or concerns regarding the progress reported on any given subject are to be addressed with the respective classroom teacher directly.

 Change of Address, Telephone, or Email:

 MCA Academy must be notified in writing of any change to address, telephone and email.

 Student Personal Property and School Materials:

-It is required that the student be immunized before he/she is allowed to attend MCA Academy.
-Every student must have a Physical Exam Form 3040 and Florida HRS Form #680 Part A on file according to the vaccination schedule for Miami-Dade County before or on the first day of school.
+It is required that students be immunized before attending MCA.
+Every student must have a Physical Exam Form 3040 and Florida HRS Form 680 Part A on file according to the vaccination schedule for Miami-Dade County before or on the first day of school.

 Please contact MCA Academy if your child is diagnosed with a communicable disease.

 - A child with a fever of 100 degrees or above must stay at home.
 A child developing a fever of 100 degrees or above during school hours, will be sent home.